 A successful implementation requires an integrated approach.

 The transition to the new pension system involves various themes, and a successful implementation requires an integrated approach to these themes.
 The relevant page introduces these themes, discussing both the general outlines and the details.
 It addresses the challenges and opportunities that the FPA brings, with the ultimate goal of achieving a successful, controlled, and cost-efficient transition to the new system.
-A system that is more balanced, flexible, personalized, transparent, and sustainable.
+A system that is more balanced, flexible, personalised, transparent, and sustainable.

 As of July 1, 2023, the FPA will come into effect.
 From this date onwards, all involved parties can make the transition to a pension scheme that complies with the FPA.
 Because the transition from the current pension system to the new pension system involves a massive operation, where the accrued pension is converted into individual pension pots, it is crucial to execute this carefully and controlled and communicate about it transparently and comprehensibly.
 The realization and implementation of the FPA take place in three phases: